 There are many different types of natural silk fabric and it is very easy to get confused with all of them.
 It depends on the type of weaving, quality of silk threads, the country where silk was manufactured, and many other factors.

-You can’t easily find many kinds of pure silk in fabric stores ( like Joann fabrics in USA and Fabricland in Canada for example) to compare them, to touch them and to feel the difference.
+You can’t easily find many kinds of pure silk in fabric stores ( like Joann fabrics in USA and Fabricland in Canada for example) to compare them, touch them and feel the difference.
+But there are plenty of online stores that sell 100% silk.
+I prefer to buy pure silk fabric on Amazon, check out this link.
+Also, floral silk prints are very much in style right now.

-To me, most distinguished types of silk fabric are Charmeuse, Dupioni, Chiffon, Organza, Raw Silk, Jersey Silk, Silk Mesh.
+To me, the most distinguished types of silk fabric are Charmeuse, Dupioni, Chiffon, Organza, Raw Silk, Jersey Silk, and Silk Mesh.
 I have all of them and can see the dissimilarity.

 But I am really puzzled about other types of natural silk fabric like Shantung, Georgette, Crepe, Satin, Habotai, Crepe de Chine, China Silk, Noil, Taffeta, Brocade, Broadcloth, Faille, Duchess Satin, etc. Is Charmeuse Satin?
 Is Shantung Satin?
 Are Shantung and Dupioni the same?
 Is Crepe de China Satin also?
 Are Georgette and Chiffon the same thing?
 Is Duchess Satin a lighter or a heavier kind of Satin?
 What of them is shiny and what’s not?
 What is heavier and what is lighter?
 I googled, I researched, but it just confused me even more…